MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

    :::image type="content" source="media/monitor-hci-single/disable-insights-new.png" alt-text="Screenshot showing the Disable Insights window." lightbox="media/monitor-hci-single/disable-insights-new.png":::

-When you disable the Insights feature, the association between the data collection rule and the cluster is deleted and the Health Service and SDDC Management logs are no longer collected; however, existing data is not deleted.
+When you disable the Insights feature, the association between the data collection rule and the cluster is deleted and the Health Service and SDDC Management logs are no longer collected; however, existing data isn't deleted.
 If you'd like to delete that data, go into your DCR and Log Analytics workspace and delete the data manually.

 ## Update Insights